Best of Me, Part 2: Commercial performance

 The "Best of Me Part II" debuted and peaked at number fifty-five on Billboard's Hot R&B/Hip-Hop Singles & Tracks chart issue dated August 19, 2000.
 It spent a total of twenty consecutive weeks on the chart altogether.

 Legacy

 Though "Best of Me, Part 2" was never a commercial success at mainstream radio, it has since developed a cult following within the Hip hop community while sparking a hip-hop fashion trend as well.
 Revolt praised "Best of Me, Part 2" as one Trackmasters track that will forever be dope.
 Mýa has been credited as the foremother of the jersey dress crusade, highlighted by her UNC Michael Jordan ensemble in the classic 2000 video — with Jay-Z — for "Best of Me, Part 2."
 Complex featured Mýa on their 8 Most Iconic Sports Jersey Moments in Rap Videos list.
+In addition, Complex featured The Best of Me, Part 2 on their The 50 Best R&B Songs With Rap Features list.
+In June 2023, the singer re-created the UNC jersey dress from the "Best of Me (Part 2)" video, while she was performing at Charlotte R&B Music Experience causing Twitter to react and creating a viral moment.
+The short video bringing back memories, garnered reaction on social media as different outlets re-shared the video.